SweatierUnicorn/RTL8152B-USB-Ethernet-Driver-for-WinCE-7.0/README.md

 - This repository is intended for source distribution.
 - Old builds and local binary artifacts are not required for publication.

-## Publishing

-See `GITHUB_PUBLISH.txt` for a short example of how to initialize and publish this folder as a GitHub repository.